Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "An’ I might hafta have ‘yer nuts on a plate if you try," Vark replied, amiably.
 "But that’s okay.
 I picked ‘em ‘cuz he don’t give two watery shits ‘bout protocol, don’t’cha?"

-Vark had his fangs exposed, which was...a clear message.
+Vark had his fangs exposed, which was... a clear message.
 But his tail was wagging, too.

 "I’d like to think I know when protocol matters and when it hinders," Ginn retorted.

 "Ha!
 Well, anyhoo."
 Vark stood and made toward the door.
 "I think we’re all in agreement over what we’re gonna say.
 Ginn, go make arrangements please, me an’ Thurrsto are goin’ to see the Great Father.
 And *you,* Thurrsto…" Vark turned to the hulking Whitecrest, "Lookin’ ‘ta poach my best talent, eh?
-Well now, I find myself curious jus’ what a HEAT-grade Whitecrest operator can really do...wanna spar?
+Well now, I find myself curious jus’ what a HEAT-grade Whitecrest operator can really do... wanna spar?
 We’ve got a few minutes, I think..."

 Ginn suppressed an internal sigh.
 High-degrees were *relentlessly* competitive, even across breeds.
 He instead duck-nodded and took his leave to make arrangements, while the two enjoyed their rough play together.